 Conclusion

-Chisel is a powerful, versatile tool for tunneling traffic with SSH over HTTP.
-Its ability to bypass firewall restrictions, forward and reverse ports, and create SOCKS proxies make it an invaluable asset in the toolkit of any professional hacker or pen tester.
+Chisel is a stealthy, lightweight, and versatile tunneling tool perfect for red team operations.
+Its ability to bypass firewall restrictions, forward and reverse ports, and create SOCKS proxies makes it an invaluable asset for offensive security work.